 Cranberry Apple Stuffed Acorn Squash is the perfect harvest inspired side dish.
 The pecans make for a nice crunchy topping – perfect for Thanksgiving or Christmas dinner-

 13 Going on 30 Mean Girls Twilight I mean the news.

-Here are my best tips to make this apple stuffed acorn squash recipe foolproof:
+How to make my apple stuffed acorn squash recipe:

 - Pick a good squash: Since the squash is a pretty main part of this dish, it’s wise to pick a nice one.
 I’ve found the best acorn squashes for stuffing are firm ones on the smaller side.